leezhenghui/leezhenghui.github.io/_posts/2018-10-10-build-a-scalable-system-basics.md

      <img src="{{ site.url }}/assets/materials/build-scalable-system/sharding-proxy.png" alt="sharding_proxy" width="600" height="300">

-   IMO, in either way, `Z-axis` actually does not offer to reduce the application implementation complexity(we can argue).
+   IMO, in either way, `Z-axis` scaling actually does not offer to reduce the application implementation complexity(we can argue).
 Do a transformation from monolith to MSA, we usually need **vertical** splits on the data model and database to satisfy the database-per-service principle firstly.
-That need to be done by `Y-axis` with microservices data model design methodology(e.g: `Domain Driven Design`), I will introduce this topic in later post for data challenge part.
+That need to be done by `Y-axis` scaling with microservices data model design methodology(e.g: `Domain Driven Design`), I will introduce this topic in later post for data challenge part.

 > ![Tips]({{ site.url }}/assets/ico/tip.png)
 >